HamzaAlmahrous/zero-numbers-game/README.md

 ## Search Algorithms in AI

-this game done with flutter and the main purpose of it to understand and use algorithms like:
+this game done with flutter and the main purpose of it is to understand and use algorithms like:

 - DFS (Depth First Search),
 - BFS (Breadth First Search),